Fortum: 2011–2021

+In 2020, Fortum and Kværner informed that they would cooperate on a Carbon capture and storage project for waste incineration at Klemetsrud energigjenvinningsanlegg.
+In 2020, Fortum was the biggest company in Finland by its revenue.
+The majority of its income came from Uniper that became Fortum's subsidiary in March 2020.
+In 2021, Fortum sold its business in Estonia, Latvia and Lithuania to Partners Group.
+In 2021, Fortum sold its 50% stake in Swedish district heating and cooling company, Stockholm Exergi.
+In 2021, Fortum sold the 250-MW Pavagada II and the 250-MW Rajasthan solar power plants in India to Actis, a global infrastructure investment firm.

+2022–2025

+In 2022, Fortum sold its 50% stake in Fortum Oslo Varme AS, a Norway-based district heating company.
+In 2024, Fortum announced that it sells its stake in its solar power operations in India and is reviewing its remaining operations in the country.
+In 2024, Fortum sold its recycling and waste business to Summa Equity.

 Uniper divestment (2022)

 On 21 September 2022, Fortum announced that Uniper is to be fully divested to the German state.
 Under the agreement, Uniper plans to issue 4.7 billion new ordinary registered shares, which the Federal Republic of Germany plans to subscribe at a nominal value of EUR 1.70 per share.
-The German state-owned KfW bank will provide Uniper with additional liquidity support as required until this EUR 8 billion capital increase is completed.
-Uniper was thus nationalised by Germany on the 21 September 2022 for 8 billion euros.
+The German state-owned bank KfW will provide Uniper with additional liquidity support as required until this EUR 8 billion capital increase is completed.
+Uniper was thus nationalised by Germany on 21 September 2022 for 8 billion euros.

 At completion of the capital increase, the Germans plans to buy all of Fortum's approximately 293 million shares in Uniper for EUR 1.70 per share, i.e. for a total of EUR 0.5 billion.
 At that point, change of control clause in the financing agreement will be triggered and the buyer will provide the financing for the redemption of Fortum's EUR 4 billion shareholder loan granted to Uniper and the release of the EUR 4 billion parent company guarantee.

 The parties have also agreed that Fortum will have a right of first offer in case Uniper intends to divest all or parts of its Swedish hydro and nuclear assets until the end of 2026.